-NOTE: The GPIO pins used for ATX control must not be configured as user GPIO.
-The GPIO pins must be configured to their default drive mode in order for the ATX functions to work correctly.
+NOTE: The GPIO pins must be configured to their default drive mode (not user GPIO) in order for the ATX functions to work correctly.
 These settings are factory default, but may have been changed by the user.
 See command 34 (0x22): Set or Set and Configure GPIO Pins.